seontechnologies/seon-android-sdk-public/README.md

 # Changelog
+## 6.8.1
+- Removed the following permissions from our `AndroidManifest.xml`:
+    > __Note:__ If you depend any of the optional features connected to these permissions, from this version onwards you need to add them to your `AndroidManifest.xml` manually
+    > Please, read carefully what features are connected to these permissions in our [Requirements section](#requirements).
+    - `android.permission.ACCESS_FINE_LOCATION`
+    - `android.permission.ACCESS_COARSE_LOCATION`
+    - `android.permission.READ_PHONE_STATE`
+    - `android.permission.READ_PHONE_NUMBERS`
+- Internal changes and improvements.

 ## 6.8.0
 - Added 16 KB page size support to ensure Google Play compatibility beyond November 1st, 2025.
     - SEON Android SDK is fully compatible with 16 KB page size from this version (`6.8.0`).